Jayavelrajan/Spotify-data-analysis/README.md

 ## How to Use
 1. Clone the repository to your local machine.
 2. Import the provided dataset into Power BI.
-3. Open the Power BI file (`.pbix`) to explore the interactive visualizations and analysis.
+3. Open the Power BI file (`spotify2023Analysis.pbix`) to explore the interactive visualizations and analysis.
 4. Customize and extend the analysis as needed for your own insights.

 ## Screenshots/Demo